MDH-Lab/Blockchain-Development-/Sol010/SolReadMe.md

 We count regular datatypes in solidity that you find in mostly all programming languages such as variables, booleans, integers etc.

-Here are the few take to remember at this stage :
+Here are the few takes to remember at this stage :

 * All unsigned integers are initialized by default as 0 and not NULL values
 * Strings are also empty by default